Sandeepa1995/MorfiConvert/README.md

 dependencies:
     pvt.damitha_lenadora.morficonvert: 1.0.2
 ```
-Then do to the direcotry you project is in and build it by (you'll need cppan downloaded and in you path),
+Then go to the directory your project is in and build it by (you'll need cppan downloaded and in your path variables),,
 ```sh
 cppan
 mkdir build && cd build